 Listen to it carefully and notice how clear the change between the chords sounds.

 Here’s a backing track to practice with if you’re soloing over the C and F major chord.

-Which will take you some time, but in the end you wouldn’t have just acquired a guitar skill but also have improved your ear, your knowledge of the fretboard as well as your general level of musicianship.
+Which will take you some time, but in the end, you wouldn’t have just acquired a guitar skill but also improved your ear, your knowledge of the fretboard, as well as your general level of musicianship.